LawrenceColombo/FCM-OAuth2-Token-Retreiver/nodejs/README.md

 # NodeJS FCM OAuth2 Token Retriever

 ## Usage
-- Download your service-key.json file from your project's Firebase Console
+- Download your service-key.json file from your project's Firebase Console by going to Settings > Service Accounts > Generate New Private Key
 - Place the json file in the `/resources` folder
 - Rename the file to `service-key.json`
 - run `npm install` to install missing node modules